chingu-voyages/Handbook/docs/guides/soloproject/soloproject.md

 of commits made by you within the last year.
 - Project source code must be hosted on GitHub
 - Completed project must be deployed on the Internet.
-- You'll be asked to provide the URLs for both your GitHub repo and the [deployed application](../../resources/techresources/techstack.md#deployment-options) when you submit the [Solo Project Completion Form](https://forms.gle/4qiLptoNdfkfaDVv9) for your project.
+- You'll be asked to provide the URLs for both your GitHub repo and the [deployed application](../../resources/techresources/techstack.md#deployment-options) when you submit the [Solo Project Completion Form](https://forms.gle/VCpN1K6j341Vz1dq6) for your project.

 Remember that you are required to produce original work!
 You should not copy and submit a solo project you did not personally author.
 For more information refer to our [Community Standards](../../gettingstarted/communitystds.md).

 ### 3. If you are a Product Owner and don't have a project ready

-If you are in the Product Owner role and don't have a project you can create one from the 30+ projects we've provided specifications for.
+If you are in the Product Owner role and don't have a project you can create a backlog from these project specifications.

 | Project Name | Tier 1 | Tier 2 | Tier 3 |
 | :--- | :--- | :--- | :--- |